Soccer-Manchester City blow as Stones ruled out of Shakhtar clash

 "I am ready for the challenge.
 I like this situation."

-Despite City beating Shakhtar 3-0 away last season, the Ukrainians are dangerous opponents, especially on their own turf, and Guardiola will likely have a patched-up defence with Nicolas Otamendi their only available established centre back.
+Shakhtar are dangerous opponents, especially on their own turf, and City are down to their last available established central defender in Nicolas Otamendi.

 "Big challenge.
 So for me as a manager it's an incredible challenge, just one central defender in Nico," Guardiola said.